WHAT WE'RE SPINNING

 Puce Moment

 Back to back to back dark ambient - we see a theme here.
-Well, given that the end of 2024 crashed and burned for us with disasters on many levels, sure, bring it on.
-Although the artist positions it as “an immersive experience bringing the ancient traditional Japanese music of Gagaku into dialogue with electronic music,” we’re sticking with dark ambient.
+Well, given that the end of 2024 crashed and burned for us with disasters on many levels, sure, this is probably an apropos soundtrack for us this Winter.
+Although the artist positions it as "an immersive experience bringing the ancient traditional Japanese music of Gagaku into dialogue with electronic music," we're sticking with dark ambient.
 This is some good late night music with which to summon up demons and scare small children.
-And if the 11 minute decent into pure madness of the second song Batu wasn't enough for you, there's an equally as creepy video.
+And if the 11 minute decent into pure madness of the second song "Batu" wasn't enough for you, there's an equally as creepy video.
 Did we mention, this is excellent shit?
 The perfect soundtrack for writing appeals to FEMA for disaster relief assistance - yeah, we know.
 (Mar '25)

 Whatever the Weather